 Mt Hood/The Gorge

-Katie Williams is the Education Manager at World of Speed Motorsports Museum in Wilsonville, OR.
+Katie Williams is the Senior Manager - Education & Programs at Pittock Mansion.
+Most recently, she served as the Education Manager at World of Speed Motorsports Museum in Wilsonville, OR.
 Prior to joining World of Speed, Katie was the Education Manager at the Northwest African American Museum in Seattle, where she also served as the Programs Officer for the Museum Educators of Puget Sound.
-She has years of experience in interpretive techniques and creating engaging, experiential learning opportunities for students of all ages.
-Katie earned her MA in Museum Studies from John F. Kennedy University and her BA in Art History from Lewis & Clark College and has completed internships at the Wing Luke Asian Museum, Oakland Museum of California, and the Asian Art Museum, among others.
-She is excited to be back in the greater Portland area and to serve on the OMA board.
+Katie earned her MA in Museum Studies from John F. Kennedy University and her BA in Art History from Lewis & Clark College and has completed internships at the Wing Luke Asian Museum, Oakland Museum of California, and the Asian Art Museum.